zipCoder933/Xbuilders/assets/notes/Xbuilders Roadmap.md

 # Managable To-Do List
 We split the implementation features into a list of items that can be completed in a very short time period.
 Each item should be able to be completed in roughly 2 hours:
+1. succesfully resolve queue on thread pool (or just another thread) when handling lots of block events
-1. Implement multithreaded bulk block setting and multithreaded block events
+2. Add multithreaded block events
 2. Add line, and fill tools
     1. If tool parameters become too un-maintainable, add some additional framework for parameters in the context of future UI solutions
 3. Add copy/paste tools